circy/UILink.js/README.md

 UILink is a small library, with whose help it is UI - can bring elements in conjunction with variables from objecten.
 For example, you have a button in the DOM and have a object with a property "_UIButton1" then UILink cares about is deposited almost automatically behind the eigenscht really the button from the DOM.
 Next Below I show how you can use UILink.
 UILink.js used JQuery and is for the Node.js module system Custom.
-But can also be used without module system (Webpack) and without event emitter, jquery in any case.
+But can also be used without module system (Webpack), jquery in any case.

 Using:
 =========